bloge/bloge/README.md

 ## Example

-A dead-simple example with Bloge:
+A dead-simple example with Bloge without any special perks:

 ```php
 <?php